decretist/Dissertation/Chapter3/chapter3.md

 Foucault's essay is more directly relevant than Barthes's to the problems of authorship raised by Gratian's *Decretum*,

+[^stan]: "The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
+Here, you need to lay out the traditional evidence used for solving this puzzle.
+You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

+[^gloss]: @noonan_gratian_1979, 154; and @pennington_biography_2018, 382-385.

 [^1]: "their authority deriving mainly from the fact that they consisted mostly of quotations" @winroth_making_2000, 191.